leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 ## Theories of Emotion

-Emotions are subjective and difficult to define and measure, they may vary by individual, context.
+Emotions are subjective and difficult to define and measure, they may vary by individual context.
 The absence of negative experiences is not enough to create positive emotions.

 ### Designing for positive experiences

-Increase the **frequency** and **duration** if positive emotianal experiences.
+Increase the **frequency** and **duration** if positive emotional experiences.
 Decrease or avoid the negative emotional experiences.

 ### Classifying emotions